New group pushes for more Black history in Kentucky classrooms

 The announcement comes as some conservative politicians across the country are seeking to restrict classroom discussions on race and gender.
 In Florida last month, the state Department of Education pulled an Advanced Placement African American Studies course from high school offerings, over objections that portions of the course constituted “indoctrination.”

 Politicians in Kentucky have also sought to restrict classroom discussions on race.
-The GOP-led General Assembly passed a law last year that restricts how teachers talk about race.
-It requires classroom instruction to be consistent with the idea “that defining racial disparities solely on the legacy of [slavery and Jim Crow] is destructive to the unification of our nation.”
+The GOP-led General Assembly passed a law last year that requires classroom instruction to be consistent with the idea “that defining racial disparities solely on the legacy of [slavery and Jim Crow] is destructive to the unification of our nation.”

 That measure was a watered-down version of earlier, more restrictive legislation.
 One bill would have created penalties for teachers if they are seen as promoting the idea that the U.S. or the state of Kentucky is “fundamentally racist or sexist.”